Children of the Corn II: The Final Sacrifice

-Children of the Corn II: The Final Sacrifice is a 1992 American supernatural horror slasher film and the sequel to the 1984 film Children of the Corn.
+Children of the Corn II: The Final Sacrifice is a 1992 American supernatural slasher film and the sequel to the 1984 film Children of the Corn.
 Directed by David Price (son of studio chief Frank Price), it stars Terence Knox, Ryan Bollman, Ned Romero, and Paul Scherrer.
-The film was released on October 21, 1992 in Germany and in theatres by Dimension Films on January 29, 1993.
+The film was released on October 21, 1992, in Germany and in theatres by Dimension Films on January 29, 1993.
 The video release was handled by Paramount Pictures.
-This was the last film in the series to be released theatrically, as other sequels went on direct to video.
+This was the last film in the series to be released theatrically until 2023, as other sequels went on direct to video.